Gireesh-Kumar-Gowd/Multiple-disease-prediction-model/README.md

 # Multiple-disease-prediction-model
-Deploying a Machine learning web app using streamlit on heroku
+Deploying a Machine Learning Web App Using Streamlit on Streamlit Community Cloud.